proteusx/Palamedes/README.md

 Palamedes is a utility  useful to native Greek speakers and Greek scholars (Hellenists) who wish to type traditional Greek (often referred to as multi-accented or polytonic) under the Microsoft Windows Operating system.
-All versions, post Windows XP, are supported.
+All versions of Windows (post Windows XP) are supported.

 This utility  allows the typing of multi-accented (polytonic) Greek text in the manner of writing by hand.
-Accents and breathings are typed after the vowels in any order without dead keys.
+Accents and breathings are typed after the vowels, in any order, without dead keys.
 In other words, first we type the letter and then we "decorate" it with the required accents.
-Typing multi-accented Greek is more intuitive this way because this method is similar to the way we write by hand.
-Only a few accent keys are used (hence it is easier to memorize).
+Typing multi-accented Greek with Palamedes is more intuitive and it is similar to the way we write by hand.
+Furthermore, it easier to memorize the very few accent keys of Palamedes when compared with the 25+ key combinations needed by the official Microsoft Greek Polytonic keymap.

-Palamedes also facilitates the typing of punctuation and other symbols used int the Greek script.
+Palamedes also facilitates the typing of punctuation and other symbols used in the Greek script.

-###### The main accent keys are as follows:
+###### Table of the main accent keys

 | KEY          |     ACCENT          |
 |:------------:|:------------------- |